 Firstly, in this initial phase, you should evaluate your business and the odds of a potential attack.
 Additionally, consider the influence of your company’s vital assets and the possible effects of security threats and vulnerabilities.
 Moreover, you must understand where you are to know where you are going.

 Use a comprehensive risk assessment to get an overview of where your business stands in terms of potential cybersecurity threats.
 A thorough risk assessment is crucial because it’s impossible to improve practices if you’re unaware of the problems.

 Determine your CIS Control Group

-The Center for Internet Security recently published v8 of its security controls.
-The first step in adopting processes is to determine which CIS control group you are in.
+The Center for Internet Security published version eight (v8) of its security controls.
+The first step in adopting processes is determining which CIS control group you are in.
 There are 3 implementation groups and determining which one you fit in will help you determine which policies, controls, and practices apply most to your business.
 Learn more about v8 CIS controls.

 When the risk assessment phase is complete, you’ll begin designing the security services you need to enable your business risk objectives.
-Moreover, this design is the roadmap you need to understand the measures required for the best protection possible.
+In addition, this design is the roadmap you need to understand the measures required for the best protection possible.

 Once the plan is in place, the implementation part of the process can begin.
-Next security processes and services are put into action, operated, and controlled.
+Next security processes and services are implemented, operated, and controlled.

 Design assurance services to ensure your new security standards and policies work in real-time business situations.
 It’s common to do another risk assessment at this phase to ensure that your newly enforced network security framework addresses the concerns of the first phase.